jagger-harris/c-reservoir/README.md

 It is currently a work-in-progress.

-Requires git and CMake 3.0 or later to build.
+Requires git and CMake >=3.0 to build.

 ## Documentation